zulip/zulip/corporate/terms.md

 any intellectual property rights that you hold in that content.
 In short, what belongs to you stays yours.

-When you upload or otherwise submit content to our Services, you give Zulip (and those we work with) a worldwide license to use, host, store, reproduce, modify, create derivative works (such as those resulting from translations, adaptations or other changes we make so that your content works better with our
+When you upload or otherwise submit content to our Services, you give Kandra Labs (and those we work with) a worldwide license to use, host, store, reproduce, modify, create derivative works (such as those resulting from translations, adaptations or other changes we make so that your content works better with our